 External information from Paul Collins:

-Important: Some malware also uses the file name upd.exe, for example Trojan.Gen.2 or Packed.Generic.322 (detected by Symantec), and Adware Updater (detected by Sophos).
+Important: Some malware also uses the file name upd.exe, for example Adware:W32/BrowserAid (detected by F-Secure), and W32.Spybot.Worm or Trojan.Gen.2 (detected by Symantec).
 Therefore, you should check the upd.exe process on your PC to see if it is a threat.
 If upd.exe has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾

 A clean and tidy computer is the key requirement for avoiding problems with upd.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.